8 Best Practices for Managing Your Contingent Workforce

 1. Develop a System to Keep Track of Your Independent Workforce

 Remember that amazing contractor who knocked your last project out of the park?
 Wouldn’t it be great to bring them back for your next challenge?
-That’s why tracking your independent talent is so valuable.
+Keeping in touch with your most valuable independent talent is essential for success.

 Many companies are turning to online talent marketplaces that let you build your own private pool of go-to professionals.
 Along with keeping contacts organized, this approach saves you money on recruiting and training while helping you fill positions in days rather than weeks.